2394425147/LC_CullFactory/CullFactory/README.md

 **Important note:** DunGen gets very confused about the bounds of a `Tile` when the object it resides on is scaled.
 It is best to always keep the scale of your tile objects set to identity (1, 1, 1).
 If your models need to be scaled, place them into a child object and scale that rather than the tile.

-### Items are invisible after I move them in or out of the interior!
+### Items or lights are invisible after I move them in or out of the interior!

 If items are invisible after your code has teleported them in or out of the interior, you may want to call `GrabbableObject.EnableItemMeshes()` to fix the issue.